tenebris-tech/ZTBeacon/README.md

 and print the log, which includes the SHA256 hash (fingerprint) required for the Cloudflare ZeroTrust configuration to the console.

+By default, connection information is not logged to reduce unnecessary log volume.
+To enable connection logging, use the `-debug` option.

+If you have a Cloudflare tunnel connected to the network, you may use the `-deny <ip>` option to block access from the server handling the tunnel.
+This will prevent off-network access to the beacon.

 See `ztbeacon -help` for additional command line options.

-Notes:

-(1) The Cloudflare WARP (ZeroTrust) client does not appear to complete the HTTP request after obtaining the certificate, so it is normal not to see any activity in the log.

-(2) If you have a Cloudflare tunnel connected to the network, ensure that hosts connecting via the tunnel can not reach the ZTBeacon port or they may think they are on the internal network.